hoangtnm/deep-learning/TensorFlow/distributed_training/README.md

 the input dataset, replicating layers and variables on each device, and combining and applying gradients.

-The model and input code does not have to change because we have changed the underlying components of TensorFlow (such as optimizer, batch norm and summaries) to become distribution-aware.
+The model and input code does not have to change because TensorFlow has changed its underlying components (such as optimizer, batch norm and summaries) to become distribution-aware.
 That means those components know how to combine their state across devices.
 Further, saving and checkpointing works